William Careless: Family

 William Careless married the sister of Sampson Fox, who was a trooper under his command, and also a Roman Catholic.
 His sons were: William, born c.
-1631, who became a Jesuit priest (admitted to the Jesuit College in Rome in 1655 under the name Dorrington) died 26 Jan 1679, Thomas, born c.1640, died 19 May 1665, and an adopted son, Edward Carlos (the eldest son of his brother John), born 6 October 1664, died 10 September 1713.Auden, pp. 28–30Beresford, pp. 204–205 His son William was in exile in Lower Germany with his father after 1645 and fought beside him at Worcester.
+1631, who became a Jesuit priest (admitted to the Jesuit College in Rome in 1655 under the name Dorrington) died 26 Jan 1679, Thomas, born c.1640, died 19 May 1665, and an adopted son, Edward Carlos (the eldest son of his brother John), born 6 October 1664, died 10 September 1713.
+His son William was in exile in Lower Germany with his father after 1645 and fought beside him at Worcester.
 He was separated from his father during the battle and made his way to London.
 His religious vocation was inspired by witnessing the execution of Saint John Southworth.
 A signed document dating to 1655 shows that William was using the surname Carlos at this date, before his father's officially recognised name change.

 The Careless family of Brewood lost most of their land and social prominence in the 1720s when Charles Carlos, the eldest son of the Edward adopted by Colonel William Careless, squandered his inheritance.
 Charles is described in a court case as having "impoverished the [Broom Hall] estate."
 On 6 April 1716 Charles Carlos (under the name Charles Careless) petitioned, along with other Catholic descendants of those who aided Charles II in his escape, the protection of George I against anti-Catholic legislation.